rimaalrifaie-lang/VaillantWebchatDemo/README.md

 # Vaillant WebChat Demo

-This is a demo website used for customer testing of Vaillant webchat.
+This is a demo website used for testing of Vaillant webchat.